-THE ON-CAMPUS SUPERVISION CONFERENCE SEMINAR
+THE ON-CAMPUS SUPERVISION

-Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
-Now, in your practicum, you will have the opportunity to effectively select and apply those theoretical concepts or techniques directly with clients and supervisors in the field, and through case presentation and consultation during faculty supervised seminars.
+Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the case presentation and consultation during faculty supervised seminars.
 This professional collegial setting provides the opportunity to practice and refine and demonstrate your professional mastery of the functions of a mental health counselor.